 Does yeast die when baked?

 In this brief guide, we are going to answer the question “Does yeast die when baked” with an in-depth analysis of does yeast die when baked.
-Moreover, we are going to discuss types of yeast, how long it takes for yeast to die and the factors that are involved that cause the yeast to die.
+Moreover, we are going to discuss how long it takes for yeast to die and the factors that are involved that cause the yeast to die.

 Does yeast die when baked?

-Yes, this is because baking is done at a much higher temperature than required to kill the yeast.
-Yeast die at temperatures ranging from 130 to 140°F, depending on the strain of the yeast, while baking is usually done around 200°F. When bread is fully baked, nearly all the yeast gets killed.
-S. cerevisiae, the yeast used for baking and brewing purposes, is the most thermotolerant species within the genus Saccharomyces, with the highest optimum 90° F (32.3°C) and maximum 113°F (45.4°C) growth temperatures (2).
-Many efforts have been made among scientists in order to select stress-tolerant strains of yeasts, which could survive in higher temperatures or survive after temperature fluctuations, as well as during long frozen storage, in the case of frozen dough (6).
+When bread is fully baked, nearly all the yeast gets killed.
+Bakers yeast, or S. cerevisiae, the yeast used for baking and brewing purposes, is the most thermotolerant species within the genus Saccharomyces, with the highest optimum 90° F (32.3°C) and maximum 113°F (45.4°C) growth temperatures (2).

 At what temperature does yeast die?